 This will be the fourth annual Maryland Half Marathon to benefit the University of Maryland Marlene and Stewart Greenebaum Cancer Center.
 In addition to Dozer's Dash, this year's event also will feature a Kids Fun Run and Kids Zone as well as post-race festival.
 The half marathon starts at 8 a.m., and the Kids Fun Run at 8:30 a.m.
 Registration is $75 for the half marathon and $15 for the Kids Run.
 The Kids Zone, which is sponsored by PNC, is free.

 Michael Greenebaum and Jon Sevel started the Maryland Half Marathon in 2009, combining their passion for running with a desire to help the cancer center, which is named for Greenebaum's parents.

 The Greenebaum Cancer Center, a National Cancer Institute-designated cancer center, is ranked in the nation's top 25 cancer centers by U.S. News and World Report.
 The cancer center offers a multidisciplinary approach to treating all types of cancer and has an active cancer research program.

 For more information about the Maryland Half Marathon, visit www.mdhalfmarathon.com.
 To learn more about the Greenebaum Cancer Center, go to www.umgcc.org.
-To visit Dozer the Dog's running page, go to http://www.ummsfoundation.org/dozer or on Facebook http://www.facebook.com/dozerthedogfanpage.
+Visit Dozer the Dog's running page on Facebook: http://www.facebook.com/dozerthedogfanpage.